People-Pleasing Is a Trauma Response—Here’s How to Heal It for Good

 If this resonates, I want you to know: You’re not broken.
 You’re wise.

-And the parts of you that learned to shape-shift are not bad—they’re brilliant.
+And the parts of you that learned to shape-shift are not “bad” or “wrong”—they’re brilliant and served an important purpose!

 But now, you get to lead from a deeper place.
 A truer place.
-Your true Self is the one beneath the layers of adaptions and protection and she/he longs for your gaze and attention.
+You get to choose to lead from your truest Self, the part of you that knows the way and sits behind all the layers of protection and defenses.
+This part of you longs for your gaze and attention.

-✨ This is the work I facilitate with clients every day—helping sensitive, awakening souls gently unravel the survival strategies that once kept them safe, but now keep them small.
+✨ This deep inner work is the work I facilitate with clients every day—helping sensitive, awakening souls gently unravel the survival strategies that once kept them safe, but now keep them small.

 If you’re ready to reclaim your truth and step into your power, let’s do the work together.